 Feeding Cashews to Dogs

 Fatty foods also contribute to obesity.
-Regularly feeding foods like cashews to your dog increases his chance of gaining weight and developing obesity-related problems, such as diabetes or joint issues.
+Regularly feeding foods like cashews to your dog increases their chance of gaining weight and developing obesity-related problems, such as diabetes or joint issues.

 The largest risk, however, comes from other nuts.
 Cashews are often sold in variety packs and containers, especially around the holiday season.
 This poses a health hazard for your dog, as some nuts, like macadamia nuts, are very toxic.
 Nuts can also be obstructions and choking hazards.
 This is especially problematic in small dogs, but larger nuts are dangerous for large breeds, as well.